 Brookfield Garden Village is allocated for 1,250 homes on land owned primarily by Broxbourne Council and Hertfordshire County Council.
-It is anticipated that a planning application will be submitted once the Local Plan inspector's final report is received.
+It is anticipated that a planning application will be submitted towards the end of 2020.

 Brookfield Riverside is allocated for a mixed-use development as part of a future town centre.
 It is not anticipated that any of these homes will be delivered in the first five years.
 The Council awaits the final report of the Local Plan inspector with regards the policy for this site.